khyrulAlam/project-layout/README.md

 # Project-Layout

-POS system project layout
+POS system Project Layout

- **Used Only HTML and CSS3
+* Used Only HTML and CSS3
+* Font Awesome
+*